Winery Familia Torres | Spanish Wine Lover

 Popular, market-oriented brands sold as DO Catalunya (the whites Viña Esmeralda and Viña Sol or the reds Sangre de Toro, Gran Sangre de Toro and Coronas) are no longer part of the Familia Torres portfolio.
 This is also the case of the white Gran Viña Sol and the Atrium range from DO Penedès.

 Miguel A. Torres is one of the few Spanish producers to have been named Decanter Man of the Year –in 2004.
 He was also named “Spanish Wine personality” at the IWC Merchant Awards for Spain.
 Particularly concerned with climate change, he has been the driving force behind environmentally friendly policies including a commitment to reduce CO2 emissions, improve biodiversity, promote sustainable building, renewable energy and waste management and reduce energy consumption.
 He has also fostered WfCP (Wineries for Climate Protection), the first specific wine certification in terms of environmental sustainability, which is awarded by the Spanish Wine Federation.
-More recently, Familia Torres has joined forces with Jackson Family Wines, a family-owned company in the US to set up the International Wineries for Climate Action group.
+In its commitment to climate change, Familia Torres is immersed in the transition towards regenerative viticulture and co-founded the Regenerative Viticulture Association in 2021.
+Additionally, Familia Torres joined forces with Jackson Family Wines, a family-owned company in the US, to set up the International Wineries for Climate Action group.
 The aim of this association is to bring together the most environmentally committed wine producers in order to achieve an 80% reduction in CO2 emissions in the global wine industry.

 TASTING NOTES